 - 12 slices of cheddar cheese

 - Add ground chicken and sausage to skillet.
 Season with salt, pepper, paprika, and garlic powder.
-Cook for 3-4 minutes before stirring, to get a nice brown crust on the bottom side.
+Cook for about 3-4 minutes before stirring to get a nice brown crust on the bottom side.
 Stir and continue cooking for 3-4 minutes, or until meat is cooked through.

-- In a bowl, whisk eggs together until combined.
-In a fresh nonstick pan over medium heat, add 1 tablespoon of olive oil.
-Pour in eggs.
+- In a bowl, whisk eggs.
+In a fresh nonstick pan over medium heat, add 1 tablespoon of olive oil and eggs.
 As eggs begin to set on the bottom, pull the eggs across the pan with a spatula.
 This will form egg curds in the pan.
 Continue pulling and folding the eggs until no liquid remains.
 Remove from heat and set aside to cool.

 - Lay out 12 tortillas on top of 12 squares of foil.
 Lay one slice of cheese in the middle of each tortilla.
 Then, evenly distribute vegetables, meat, and eggs between the tortillas.
-Tightly wrap each burrito, and wrap in foil.
+Tightly wrap up each burrito and wrap in foil.